PSPDFKit/react-native/README.md

 2. From the command promt `cd react-native\samples\Catalog`.
 3. Make sure `react-native-cli` is installed: `npm install -g react-native-cli`.
 4. run `npm install`.
-5. open the UWP catalog solution in `react-native\samples\Catalog\windows`.
+5. Open the UWP catalog solution in `react-native\samples\Catalog\windows`.
-6. Install any required extensions when prompted.
+6. Accept and install any required extensions when prompted.
 7. If the settings windows opens, click on `Developer` and selected `yes`.
 8. Enter your license key in `react-native\samples\Catalog\windows\MainReactNativeHosts.cs`
   ```